 4. A structured jacket/blazer.
 With a little detail like a high waist, diaganol zipper or oversized collar, it adds interest to an everyday basic.
 I’ve been watching ‘Scandal’ lately and the character Olivia Pope does this one perfectly.
 Her clothing budget is a lot more than mine but I’ll keep my eyes open for a nice one and wear my winter cardigan until I find one.

 5. One mid length, a-line skirt.
 Skirts are not just for special occasions and they are very comfortable if not too tight or short.
 An a-line skims the hips and drapes on the leg so you don’t need a perfect figure to wear it.
 A good quality fabric with some subtle detail (piping, overlap stitching, ) will last through several seasons.

 6. Simple cotton shirts.
 Cotton t-shirt material shirts are inexpensive, can be washed with all the normal laundry and never need ironing.
 However, simple doesn’t have to be boring and beside sleeve length (3/4 is , look for other detailing.
 An unusual neckline (scoop, asymetric, boat, cross over, etc.) or fabric layering, gathering, or design adds interest.
 Even a couple of v-necks with a few buttons which are well fitted and not oversized is acceptable.
 I look for interesting colors to brighten up a spring wardrobe.

 The good side of having to start all over is that at least I can buy some new clothes for myself without feeling too guilty.
 The practicle part about the six basics above is that all the pieces are interchangeable and with one piece of statement jewelery, it’s even fashionable.

-These bits are comfortable, easy to maintain, and accessible on most budgets.
-Feeling good and being happy are the more important that what you wear.
-But having
+These fashion tips are comfortable, easy to maintain, and accessible on most budgets.
+Feeling good and being happy are more important than what you wear.